eoscanada/eosc/README.md

 It is based on the `eos-go` library, used in `eos-bios`.

-This first release holds simple tools, but a whole `cleos`-like swiss-knife is being developed and will be released shortly after mainnet launch.
+This first release holds simple tools, but a whole `cleos`-like swiss-army-knife is being developed and will be released shortly after mainnet launch.
 Source code for most operations is already available in this repository.